 |MY HOME PAGE||MY FAMILY HISTORY RESEARCH SERVICE||CONTACT ME|

-I always knew I was adopted.
-But nothing was ever said about it.
-I often wondered about things growing up.
-Then over 25 years ago, I was introduced to genealogy, and began researching my adopted family tree.
-During that time, I thought more about my adoption and my real family tree.
-Then in 2002, I went to the emergency room for some kind of medical issue, and while there I was told my blood sugar was VERY high.
-A doctor visit after that revealed I had type 2 diabetes.
-So later, after I got home, I was wondering what other medical issues might be in store.
-At that point, I decided to put my research skills to work.
-I sent to Boston for "non-identifying" information.
-Before they sent the packet of information, which told the story of my birth family without revealing names, they called me and made sure I was sitting down first to give me the heads up.
-According to the records, my biological parents were brother and sister.
-As a matter of fact, the brother was sent to prison for about a year for this crime.
-This didn't shake me up because I realized right away that it wasn't like I could change it, nor was it my fault.
+This didn't shake me up as much as it might other people because I realized right away that it wasn't like I could change it, nor was it my fault.
 After they told me on the phone, they said.... gee, you're taking this pretty well!
 I told them, I have been doing family history research for years, nothing surprises me anymore.
 I have uncovered skeletons in every family tree I have worked on.
+Both for myself and clients.
 Now, "I" was the big scandal!
 I actually found this somewhat amusing.
 They proceeded to send a pile of papers, including two baby pictures from the day I was born.
-On the back was my birth name blacked out in magic marker.
-Held up to the light, I could read it.
 I then reached out to contacts I had made over the years from Massachusetts to Illinois, who were experts in the genealogy field as well as adoption records.
 Between their skills and mine, we put the pieces together bit by bit, and within only a few months we had names and locations.

 A couple months later I met my birth mother and siblings.
-After a second visit a few months later, I concluded the family has not changed much since they were known to child welfare long before I was born.
+After a second visit a few months later, I concluded the family has not changed much since they were known to child services long before I was born.
 Not getting into details, but can say with certainty it was good I was adopted.
 Only two siblings who left the group early on have made something of themselves.
 If the records were correct, My birth mother had at least six children, most by different fathers.
 My alleged father had three children, including me.
 This meant, I had a large number of half siblings.